The Most Shocking Revelations From Danny Masterson's Rape Trial - E! Online

 The publication reported that no one on the panel raised a hand when Cohen asked, "Does Mr. Masterson's former and current relationship and involvement and status as a Scientologist have any impact on how you view him with respect to the government's burden to prove the charges?"

-In his opening statement, Deputy District Attorney Reinhold Mueller detailed an alleged September 2002 encounter between Jen B. (as she's being identified in court) and Masterson that preceded the incident she reported to police: Jen said she had planned to meet up with her then-best friend Marie Shaffer, Masterson's personal assistant at the time, with other friends at the actor's house.
-But Shaffer had a fight with her husband that night and didn't go.
-At his house, Masterson gave Jen a vodka-grapefruit drink and led her upstairs to a guest bedroom.
-She felt intoxicated, she said, but consented to kissing and sex—during which, Jen alleges, Masterson flipped her onto her stomach and penetrated her anally.
+In his opening statement, Deputy District Attorney Reinhold Mueller detailed an alleged September 2002 encounter between Jen B. (as she's being identified in court) and Masterson that preceded the incident she reported to police: Jen said she had planned to meet up one night with her then-best friend Brie Shaffer, Masterson's personal assistant at the time, and other friends, but Shaffer had a fight with her husband that night and didn't go.
+While they were out, Masterson ordered Jen a greyhound—her only drink so far that night, she said—and told her she could stay over at his house.
+Once there, she felt intoxicated, she said, and didn't vocally object to kissing and sex—during which, Jen alleges, Masterson flipped her onto her stomach and penetrated her anally.
 She "injured her back a bit" fighting him off, Mueller said.

 She did not go to police, the DA explained, because at the time she thought that since she had consented to some sexual activity, what happened wasn't rape.